The City of Yellowknife Visitor's Guide is an excellent resource for planning your trip to the capital of the NWT. You can access the guide here.

 You can also reach Sǫ̀mba K’è (Yellowknife) from any major city in North America by connecting through Edmonton or Calgary, Alberta; Vancouver, BC; Ottawa, Ontario; or Whitehorse, YT.
 Air Canada offers direct service to Yellowknife from Edmonton, Calgary, and Vancouver.
 Canadian North and First Air offer direct service to Yellowknife from Edmonton.
 WestJet offers service from Calgary and Edmonton.
 Air North offer direct service to Yellowknife from Ottawa and Whitehorse.

 A block of rooms has been reserved for conference participants at the Chateau Nova Hotel.
 The conference rate is $159/night + GST.
-To reserve, call 1-866-722-6682 and use reservation code 3615228 under Canadian Evaluation Society AB/NWT Chapter.
+To reserve, call 1-866-722-6682 and use group code 3615228 under Canadian Evaluation Society AB/NWT Chapter.
+The group code will be in effect until April 30, 2018.
+Don't miss out!

 Yellowknife has a wide range of visitor accommodation, including deluxe hotels, smaller motels, bed & breakfasts, and camping.
 A list of registered accommodations is available here.
 Fred Henne Campground opens on May 11.
 You can make reservations at the campground as of mid-April here.
 There are also a number of Airbnb properties in Yellowknife.
 You can search them here.